Date

 Every roofing material comes with a different balance of cost, lifespan, and required upkeep.
 It’s important to find the sweet spot that works for your lifestyle and budget.
 For instance, asphalt shingles are one of the most affordable options upfront but have a shorter lifespan than other materials.
 Metal roofing costs more initially but can last for 50 years or more with very little maintenance.
 Synthetic options, like DaVinci Roofscapes, can mimic the look of slate or cedar but offer superior durability and require minimal care.
 Think about how much time and money you’re willing to spend on maintenance over the next few decades to choose a material you’ll be happy with for years to come.

-Getting Ready for Your Roof Replacement
+How to Prepare for Your Roof Replacement Project

 Once you’ve selected your materials and hired a contractor, the next step is preparing for the installation.
 A roof replacement is a major construction project, but knowing what to expect can make the entire process feel much smoother.
 From handling the necessary paperwork to protecting your garden, a little preparation goes a long way.